JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

 ### Data Pipes

-Left side must be Collection, String or Iterable.
+Right side must be Collection, String or Iterable.

 ```groovy
 where: